Defending Domestic Violence Cases Throughout Northern California

 Will A Domestic Violence Conviction Affect My Gun Rights?

 Without question, yes.
 Domestic violence convictions are considered crimes of violence.
 As they relate to gun rights, domestic violence convictions are governed by both federal and state law.
 Under California state law anyone convicted of a felony can never again, own, possess, have custody or control of a firearm, parts of a firearm or ammunition.
-However, under California state law a convicted felony may be able to have his or her gun rights restored with an expungement or certificate of rehabilitation.
-With a misdemeanor domestic violence conviction in California, there is generally a 10-year ban on possession of a firearm.
-Unfortunately, under federal law, anyone who has been convicted of domestic violence, whether misdemeanor or felony, will never be able to own or possess a firearm.
+Under California state law if you have a non-domestic violence felony conviction you may be able to have your gun rights restored.
+Today, a misdemeanor domestic violence conviction in California can carry a lifetime gun ban.
+Under federal law, anyone who has been convicted of domestic violence, whether misdemeanor or felony, will never be able to own or possess a firearm.
 The relevant federal statute is 18 U.S.C. § 922(g)(9).
 Because gun rights are governed by both federal and state law, only an experienced domestic violence attorney can advise how a domestic violence conviction can affect your ability to own or possess a firearm.

 Contact Northern California Attorney Jacob Zamora

-To see what effect a domestic violence conviction will have on your gun rights, set up a consultation at Sierra Law Center, APC, by calling 530-798-3548 or filling out the online contact form.
+To see what effect a domestic violence conviction will have on your gun rights, set up a consultation by submitting the online contact form.

 Northern California | Domestic Violence | Criminal Defense Attorney Jacob Zamora, Esq.